aswani15/Diabetic-Retinopathy-Detection/README.md

 ## Web application

-We are building a web application which, given an X-ray image, would predict if the patient is in risk of diabetic retinopathy.
+Iam in process of building a web application which, given an X-ray image, would predict if the patient is in risk of diabetic retinopathy.

 <img src="https://github.com/aswani15/Diabetic-Retinopathy-Detection/blob/master/data/DB1.png?raw=true" />